Medicare Part D notices (of either creditable or non-creditable coverage) are due for distribution prior to October 15th.

 The online process is composed of the following three step process:

 - Receive Submission Confirmation.

-The Disclosure to CMS Form requires employers to provide detailed information to CMS including but not limited to, the name of the entity offering coverage, whether the entity has an subsidiaries, the number of benefit options offered, the creditable coverage status of the options offered, the period coverage by the Disclosure to CMS Form, the number of Part D eligible individuals, the date of the notice of creditable coverage, and any change in creditable status.
+The Disclosure to CMS Form requires employers to provide detailed information to CMS including but not limited to, the name of the entity offering coverage, whether the entity has any subsidiaries, the number of benefit options offered, the creditable coverage status of the options offered, the period covered by the Disclosure to CMS Form, the number of Part D eligible individuals, the date of the notice of creditable coverage, and any change in creditable coverage status.

 For more information about this disclosure requirement (instructions for submitting the notice), please see the CMS website for updated guidance HERE.

 As with the Part D Notices to Part D Medicare-eligible individuals, while nothing in the regulations prevents a third-party from submitting the notices (such as a TPA or insurer), the ultimate responsibility falls on the plan sponsor.

 This alert serves as a general summary, and does not constitute legal guidance.
 Please contact us with any specific questions.

 Robert D. Burgee is an attorney at Fraser Trebilcock with over a decade of experience counseling clients with a focus on corporate structures and compliance, licensing, contracts, regulatory compliance, mergers and acquisitions, and a host of other matters related to the operation of small and medium-sized businesses and non-profits.
 You can reach him at 517.377.0848 or at firstname.lastname@example.org.